 As a general rule, the OAS encourages OSDH employees to follow their normal supervisory chain of command pursuant to the Agency’s administrative procedures that are not within the scope of OAS complaints policy.
 However, if a situation arises where an OSDH employee is not able to follow his or her normal chain of command, he or she is encouraged to speak in complete confidence and by statute confidentiality with the OAS Director (Director).
 An OSDH employee may discuss OAS matters with the Director without the knowledge or consent of the employee’s supervisor.
 The OSDH will not tolerate or condone any retaliatory disciplinary action against an OSDH employee who in good faith engages in protected whistleblower activity.

 Establishing and maintaining accountability and integrity in the operation of State government is the ultimate responsibility of every Oklahoman.
 Without your active participation and vigilance, the OAS cannot accomplish its mission.
 Only by working together can we foster the level of public trust deserving of our citizens and imperative to good government.
-Our mutual efforts to establish, maintain, and perpetuate a truly ethical and positive work environment will ensure that this Agency continues to move forward as the emerging example of the accountability and integrity “Gold Standard”, never again to be shackled by a cancerous public corruption scandal of the kind it suffered in May of 2000 which led the BOH to create this Office.
+Our mutual efforts to establish, maintain, and perpetuate a truly ethical and positive work environment will ensure that this Agency continues to move forward as the emerging example of the accountability and integrity “Gold Standard”.
 With your help, we will stay the course!

 Director, Office of Accountability Systems

 Oklahoma City, OK 73117-1299